algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 In the above example, the int 0 is a reference index into the accounts array, where 0 is the sender.
 A 1 would be the first account passed into the call and so on.
 The actual address may also be specified as long as it is in the accounts array.
 The `txn ApplicationID` refers to the current application ID, but technically any application ID could be used as long as its ID is in the applications array.

 !!! info
-    Accounts can only opt into or create up to 50 stateful smart contracts
+    Accounts can only opt into up to 50 smart contracts.
+Accounts may only create 10 smart contracts.

 !!! info
     Applications that only use global state do not require accounts to opt in.

 # Call the smart contract
-Once an account has opted into a stateful smart contract it can begin to make calls to the contract.
+Any account can make a call to the smart contract.
 These calls will be in the form of `ApplicationCall` transactions that can be submitted with `goal` or the SDKs.
 Depending on the individual type of transaction as described in [The Lifecycle of a Smart Contract](#the-lifecycle-of-a-smart-contract), either the `ApprovalProgram` or the `ClearStateProgram` will be called.
 Generally, individual calls will supply application arguments.
 See [Passing Arguments to a Smart Contract](#passing-arguments-to-smart-contracts) for details on passing arguments.

 ```
 $ goal app call --app-id 1 --app-arg "str:myparam"  --from [ADDRESS]